OSInside/cloud-builder/doc/source/commands/cb_info.rst

 DESCRIPTION
 -----------

-cb-info - lookup package information.
-The package builds on a runner contains a number of files like the following example:
+cb-info - lookup package/image information.
+The package/image
+builds on a runner contains a number of files like the following example: